The Big Boss: Alternative music scores

 Unlike other Lee films, The Big Boss is unique in having three completely different music scores.
 Fist of Fury, Way of the Dragon and Enter the Dragon all only feature one score with minor alterations.

 The first music score for it was composed by Wang Fu-ling, who worked on films such as The Chinese Boxer and One-Armed Swordsman.
 This was made for the original Mandarin language version and was also used for the first English version, in addition to the theatrical French and Turkish versions.
 Wang was the only one to receive credit, but it is also believed composer Chen Yung-Yu assisted with the score.
 At least one cue from Japanese composer Akira Ifukube's scores for the Daimajin trilogy of films was also utilised as stock music.

 The second and most widespread of the music scores was by German composer Peter Thomas.
 This did not become widely known until 2005, when most of the music he composed for the film was published on iTunes.
 Thomas's involvement stems from a complete reworking of the English version of the film.
 The early version featured expatriate voice actors living in Hong Kong who worked on the Shaw Brothers' films, and used Wang Fu-ling's score.
-In early 1973, American distributor National General Pictures decided to make a new English version that would stand out from the ones of other martial arts films.
-New actors were brought in to re-dub the film, and Thomas re-scored the film, abandoning Wang Fu-ling's music.
+American distributor National General Pictures disliked the dubbing and music, and, in early 1973 commissioned the Miami-based dubbing company Copri Films International to create a second English dub.
+Peter Thomas re-scored the film, abandoning Wang Fu-ling's original music.
 The German dubbed version (German: Die Todesfaust des Cheng Li, English: The Deadly Fist of Cheng Li), premiering before the reworked English version, features his score.

 The third score is the 1982 Cantonese release score, which primarily features music from Golden Harvest composer Joseph Koo.
 However, a good portion of Koo's music in the Cantonese version was originally created in 1974 for the Japanese theatrical release of The Big Boss, which was half Koo's music and half Peter Thomas's.
 Golden Harvest simply took Koo's music from the Japanese version and added it to the Cantonese version.
 Aside from this, this version is most infamous for its use of the Pink Floyd music cues from "The Grand Vizier's Garden Party, Part 2", "Time" and "Obscured by Clouds", as well as King Crimson's "Larks' Tongues in Aspic, Part Two".
 Other music cues were taken from old horror films and B-movies, including I Was a Teenage Werewolf and How To Make A Monster.

 Legacy

-Kotaku has traced the video game usage of the term "boss" back to The Big Boss.
+Kotaku and The Guardian traced the video game usage of the term "boss" back to The Big Boss.